edkashinsky/reaper-reableton-scripts/README.md

 This script toggles "Project Bay" window

+#### ek_Toggle Docker: Region manager

+Toggle Docker tool allows you to have just one opened window in one docker.
+When you open another toggle docker window, current one closes.
+Also you can switch last opened window by special scripts like "ek_Toggle Docker - toggle bottom window"

+This script toggles "Region manager" window

 #### ek_Toggle Docker: Render Matrix

 Toggle Docker tool allows you to have just one opened window in one docker.
 When you open another toggle docker window, current one closes.
 Also you can switch last opened window by special scripts like "ek_Toggle Docker - toggle bottom window"